 2> for each entry in measIdleCarrierListEUTRA within VarMeasIdleConfig:

-3> if UE supports carrier aggregation between serving carrier and the carrier frequency and bandwidth indicated by carrierFreq and allowedMeasBandwidth within the corresponding entry;
+3> if UE supports carrier aggregation between serving carrier and the carrier frequency indicated by carrierFreq within the corresponding entry;

 4> perform measurements in the carrier frequency and bandwidth indicated by carrierFreq and allowedMeasBandwidth within the corresponding entry;

-NOTE: The fields s-NonIntraSearch in SystemInformationBlockType3 do not affect the UE measurement procedures in IDLE mode.
-How the UE performs measurements in IDLE mode is up to UE implementation as long as the requirements in TS 36.133 [16] are met for measurement reporting.
-UE is not required to perform idle measurements if the SIB2 does not contain idleModeMeasurements.
+NOTE: The fields s-NonIntraSearch in SystemInformationBlockType3 do not affect the idle/inactive measurement procedures.
+How the UE performs the idle/inactive measurements is up to UE implementation as long as the requirements in TS 36.133 [16] are met for measurement reporting.
+UE is not required to perform E-UTRA idle/inactive measurements if the SIB2 does not contain idleModeMeasurements.

 4> if the measCellList is included:

-5> consider the serving cell and cells identified by each entry within the measCellList to be applicable for idle mode measurement reporting;
+5> consider the serving cell and cells identified by each entry within the measCellList to be applicable for idle/inactive measurement reporting;

 4> else:

-5> consider the serving cell and up to maxCellMeasIdle strongest identified cells whose RSRP/RSRQ measurement results are above the value(s) provided in qualityThreshold (if any) to be applicable for idle mode measurement reporting;
+5> consider the serving cell and up to maxCellMeasIdle strongest identified cells to be applicable for idle/inactive measurement reporting;

+4> if the reportQuantities is set to rsrq:

+5> consider RSRQ as the sorting quantity;

+4> else:

+5> consider RSRP as the sorting quantity;

-4> store measurement results for cells applicable for idle mode measurement reporting within the VarMeasIdleReport;
+4> store measurement results as indicated by reportQuantities for cells applicable for idle/inactive measurement reporting whose RSRP/RSRQ measurement results are above the value(s) provided in qualityThreshold (if any) within the VarMeasIdleReport;

+2> if SIB2 includes idleModeMeasurements-r16 and the VarMeasIdleConfig includes the measIdleCarrierListNR:

+3> for each entry in measIdleCarrierListNR within VarMeasIdleConfig:

+4> if UE supports (NG)EN-DC between serving carrier and the carrier frequency and subcarrier spacing indicated by carrierFreqNR and ssbSubCarrierSpacing within the corresponding entry: